 More from the Author – About the Project

 I got into this project on my 50th birthday in 1980 when I rediscovered some of Wilber’s letters.
 Recognizing the vivid quality of his writing, I set out to find more of them and eventually located some 700.
 The story of the war in Wilber’s eyes and the hidden stories of my family’s wartime experiences fascinated me and drove me to interview family members, his military colleagues, and a Japanese colonel who fought directly opposite him in the Solomons.
-I also searched out documents in archives and visited the Pacific battle sites where Wilber fought: the Solomon Islands, The Philippines, and New Zealand.
+I also searched out documents in archives and visited the Pacific battle sites where Wilber fought and visited: the Solomon Islands, The Philippines, and also New Zealand.
 The story obsessed me!
 Searching it out was a highly rewarding adventure that not infrequently turned dramatic.
 I did most of this research in the early 1980s when many of the participants were still living.